 A very rare process where lead or fluoride in the body poisons the tissue of the bone, creating more un-mineralized material in the bone and allowing them to weaken over time, potentially leading to bowing.

-Diagnosis Of Bowed Leg In Infants
+Diagnosis of Bowed Legs in Infants

-- X-rays – Used to rule out Blount’s disease.
+An X-ray may be conducted to rule out Blount’s disease.

 - For most children with bowed legs, they will be seen every six months by the doctor until the problem resolves itself.